Tips For Overcoming Long Haul Nursing Risks

 The COVID-19 pandemic has only exacerbated this already staggeringly high rate.
 According to Scientific American, a survey of 1,257 physicians and nurses during the height of the COVID-19 pandemic in China found that about 50% of respondents reported symptoms of depression, 44% reported symptoms of anxiety and 34% reported insomnia.

-[link to PTSD blog post] At DarrasLaw, many of our clients who work in healthcare suffer from severe bouts of PTSD, and depression, due to treating patients impacted by wildfires, gun violence, earthquakes, COVID-19 and other diseases.
+At DarrasLaw, many of our clients who work in healthcare suffer from severe bouts of PTSD, and depression, due to treating patients impacted by wildfires, gun violence, earthquakes, COVID-19 and other diseases.
 These hard working professionals need critical, long-term care to heal before they can safely return to work.

 Mental illnesses are estimated to cost patients almost $200 billion in lost earnings per year.
 Don’t join their ranks.
 Though many individual and group long-term disability insurers limit mental health coverage, DarrasLaw has continually proven—in and out of court—that with the proper claim help, medical documentation, medication, and doctor and/or therapist support we win mental nervous cases.
 Know you aren’t alone and help is available.